Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 $n$.
 For example, the numbers of $\mathbb Z$ are also included in all other rings of algebraic integers.

+## Real, imaginary and complex numbers

+All numbers are real in the sense that they exist and we can perform arithmetical operations on them.
+The terms "real," "imaginary" and "complex" arise from misunderstandings from long ago and are now too entrenched to change.

+By this long-standing terminology, a **real number** is either a number from
+$\mathbb Z$ or a number that is somewhere on a straight line between two consecutive numbers from $\mathbb Z$.
+Every real number is a solution to an equation $x^n - d = 0$ where $n$ is a positive even integer.
+For example, $x =
+\root 8 \of 7$ is one solution to $x^8 - 7 = 0$.

+But an equation $x^n + d = 0$ with $n$ a positive even integer seems to not have any solutions in real numbers.
+For example, $x^2 + 7$ (FINISH WRITING)

 ## Rings of higher degree

 ### Degree 2